MIB members contribute and receive underwriting information in the form of

 Created decades ago to protect the privacy of individuals in the MIB database, MIB's members exchange information with MIB in a coded format.
 MIB's codes are highly confidential and can be thought of as a simple form of encryption.

 MIB's members report information to MIB using these codes, which signify different medical conditions, hazardous avocations or adverse driving records that affect the insurability of the applicant (a person applying for an insurance policy that will cover himself or herself as the insured).
-MIB's codes are based only on information that is collected by the member insurance company) with the applicant's authorization during the course of underwriting the applicant's application for insurance.
-These codes do not indicate what action another member company took with respect to the application (approval, denial, approved with a substandard rating) or the amount of insurance that was applied for.
+MIB's codes are based only on information that is collected by the member insurance company with the applicant's authorization during the course of underwriting the applicant's application for insurance.
+These codes do not indicate what action another member company took with respect to the application (approval, denial, approved with a substandard rating).

 Because MIB uses these proprietary codes, it does not report or maintain the actual or complete details about a person's medical condition or problem.
 MIB does not collect, maintain or store any medical records in its database such as medical or paramedical examination reports, attending physician statements, lab test results, prescription histories or x-rays.
-In addition, MIB does not collect, maintain or store any information from creditors about a person’s payment history or creditworthiness.
-Also, MIB does not use any type of scoring system.
+In addition, MIB does not collect, maintain or store any information from creditors about a person's payment history or creditworthiness.
+Also, MIB's Underwriting Services do not use any type of scoring system.